Niffy/LogForwardClient/Readme.md

 ## Running!

 First you need to compile the client program to a jar (Easy to do with eclipse).
-I called mine LogForwardClient-dependencies.jar
+I called mine LogForwardClient-dependencies.jar  Or you can grab the LogForwardLib and LogForwardClient repo and use ant release.

 ```
 java -jar LogForwardClient-dependencies.jar -dl X:\pathto\devices.xml -s x:\pathto\settings.xml